elaghasemi/altenTelegramBot/README.md

 finished :)

-More detailed of read me is in the project root.readme.rtf
+More detailed of read me is in the project root with name readme.rtf